ajaila/ajaila/README.md

 gem install ajaila-0.0.2.gem
 ```

-After installing all dependencies you'll be able to check if everything went wright.
+After installing all dependencies you'll be able to check if everything went right.
 After typing `ajaila` in the Terminal you should get
 ```
 Ajaila Datamining Sandbox v.
 0.0.2
 ```